fluencelabs/nox/publisher/README.md

  ## Requirements

-- address of the Ethereum node that can do transactions
+- a connection to the Ethereum node (including light client) that is able to broadcast a transaction
-- Ethereum account with enough gas for the transaction
+- Ethereum account with a balance sufficient to pay for gas
 - address of the Swarm node

 ## Installation